chriscarty00/edge-developer.de-DE/README.md

 ## <a name="microsoft-open-source-code-of-conduct"></a>Microsoft Open Source Code of Conduct

-Dieses Projekt hat den [Microsoft Open Source Code of Conduct übernommen.](https://opensource.microsoft.com/codeofconduct)
-Weitere Informationen finden Sie unter [Häufig gestellte](https://opensource.microsoft.com/codeofconduct/faq) Fragen zum Code of Conduct [oder](mailto:opencode@microsoft.com) opencode@microsoft.com mit weiteren Fragen oder Kommentaren.
+Weitere Informationen zum Microsoft Open Source Code of Conduct finden Sie unter [Microsoft Open Source Code of Conduct](CODE_OF_CONDUCT.md).

 ## <a name="legal-notices"></a>Rechtliche Hinweise